alumet-dev/alumet/plugins/quarch/README.md

 Quarch module commands are based on the [SCPI](https://www.ivifoundation.org/specifications/default.html) specification.

-Commands formats comes from the [technical manual of the power analysis module](https://quarch.com/wp-content/uploads/2020/08/QTL2312-Power-Analysis-Module-Technical-Manual.pdf).
+Commands formats come from the [technical manual of the power analysis module](https://quarch.com/wp-content/uploads/2020/08/QTL2312-Power-Analysis-Module-Technical-Manual.pdf).
 Here is an excerpt:

 ``` SCPI
 RECord:AVEraging [rate]